-1. Demonstrate an awareness of the impact of globalisation on the major historical, linguistic, economic, educational, sociopolitical developments in the spread of English as a world language;
+1. Demonstrate an understanding of the impact of globalisation on the historical, linguistic, economic, educational, sociopolitical developments in the spread of English as a global language;

-3. Actively engage in classroom activities by studying key readings and drawing on individual experiences to address the particular topic in hand;
+3. Actively engage with key readings and personal experiences to address course topics;

-4. Demonstrate the ability to carry out investigative study of topics regarding Global Englishes and critically assess the materials and themes discussed in the course.
+4. Demonstrate the ability to conduct investigative studies on topics related to New Englishes and critically assess course materials and themes.

 Lectures will introduce fundamental concepts and frameworks, including methods for engaging in research, and raise and discuss issues and debates in the field.
 Some classes will provide opportunities for students to engage in exercises, examine case studies and engage in reflection & discussion.